Correcting hybrid density functionals to model Y6 and other non-fullerene acceptors: Dimer aggregate properties

 We consider the more significant difference between the singlet and triplet states to be the extent of CT-FE mixing between states.
 This clearly plays a role in the larger shift in energy of the singlet than triplet states.
 This goes beyond the view that this difference is solely due to the difference in the singlet and triplet extent of delocalisation.
 To further illustrate this, we consider the D2 dimer: both the singlet and triplet states are fully delocalised across the dimer.
 The cause of the larger gap in energy of the two lowest energy FE singlet states than the lowest energy FE triplet states can therefore only be due to the difference in CT-FE mixing.

 To explain some of the different behaviour of the dimers, we considered the correlation between the electron and hole of a given exciton on fragments of the dimer.
-Figs. \ref{D1_dimer}, \ref{D2_dimer} and \ref{D4_dimer} show the structures of the different types of dimers (shown in the next section of the supplementary information) demonstrate the distinct difference between the dimer D4 and the other dimers e.g. the D1 and D2 dimers.
-There is significant overlap between the 2 large donor units on the two Y6 monomer for dimers D1 and D2, but limited overlap for dimer D4.
+The structures of the different dimers (shown in figs. \ref{D1_dimer}, \ref{D2_dimer} and \ref{D4_dimer}) show the H (co-facial), J (head-tail) and V (oblique) orientations.
+There is significant wavefunction overlap in dimers D1 and D2, but limited overlap for dimer D4.

 Fig.\ \ref{excited_properties} shows that when there is overlap between the two core (donor) units, that the $S_1$ state is a CT state, whilst the $S_3$ state is an FE state.
 However, when there is limited overlap between the two donor units, as in dimer D4, Fig.\ \ref{excited_properties} shows that the 4 lowest energy singlet states are mixed FE-CT states.